terraform-ibm-modules/documentation/docs/inc-example-test.md

         make run-tests-local RUN=TestRunDefaultExample
         ```

 If the tests run successfully, you see a `PASS` statement.
+If you see an error, see [How do I address errors when I run tests?](ts-go-cache.md).

 The tests run the Terraform `init`, `plan`, and `apply` commands, runs a consistency check to make sure that the module is idempotent, and then destroys the resources.